MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 ## Review pending actions

-1. Go to the Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) and sign in.
-You'll see the [Security operations dashboard](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/security-operations-dashboard).
+1. Go to the Microsoft 365 security center ([https://security.microsoft.com](https://security.microsoft.com)) and sign in..

-2. On the Security operations dashboard, in the navigation pane on the left, choose **Automated investigations** > **Action center**.
+2. In the navigation pane, choose **Action center**.

-3. Review any items on the **Pending** tab.
+3. Review the items on the **Pending** tab.

-4. Select an investigation from any of the categories to open a panel where you can approve or reject remediation actions.
+4. Select an action to open its flyout pane.

-   Other details such as file or service details, investigation details, and alert details are displayed.
-From the panel, you can select the **Open investigation page** link to see the investigation details.
-You can also select multiple investigations to approve or reject actions on multiple investigations.
+5. In the flyout pane, review the information, and then take one of the following steps:
+   - Select **Open investigation page** to view more details about the investigation.
+   - Select **Approve** to initiate a pending action.
+   - Select **Reject** to prevent a pending action from being taken.
+   - Select **Go hunt** to go into [Advanced hunting](advanced-hunting-overview.md).

 ## Review completed actions

-1. Go to the Microsoft Defender Security Center ([https://securitycenter.windows.com](https://securitycenter.windows.com)) and sign in.
-You'll see the [Security operations dashboard](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/security-operations-dashboard).
+1. Go to the Microsoft 365 security center ([https://security.microsoft.com](https://security.microsoft.com)) and sign in..

-2. On the Security operations dashboard, in the navigation pane on the left, choose **Automated investigations** > **Action center**.
+2. In the navigation pane, choose **Action center**.

-3. Select the **History** tab.
-(If need be, expand the time period to display more data.)
+3. Review the items on the **History** tab.
 4. Select an item to view more details about that remediation action.

 ## Undo completed actions